-- 6. It is of equal importance to identify any purpose/s for which the evidence may not be used. - 7.
-Depending on the nature and extent of the convictions or other evidence of bad character, consideration should be given to a direction on the effect of the bad character evidence on the credibility of D.
+- 5. The jury must be directed to decide to what extent, if at all, the evidence establishes that for which the party relying upon it contends (e.g. propensity/credibility). - 6.
+It is of equal importance to identify any purpose/s for which the evidence may not be used. - Depending on the nature and extent of the convictions or other evidence of bad character, consideration should be given to a direction on the effect of the bad character evidence on the credibility of D.